Skip to content

 Compare

-Using Ubuntu 24.04 and after executing 10 batches of 1024px images using SDXL model
+Ubuntu 24.04 results after running 10 batches of 1024px images with an SDXL model:

 manager reserved memory note